-This discovery concerns the functioning of AI systems such as those installed on self-driving cars: they must be able not only to “understand” the scenario they are facing, but they must also be able to predict how the movements of things and people will take place.
+This discovery concerns the functioning of AI systems such as those installed on Autonomous Vehicles: they must be able not only to “understand” the scenario they are facing, but they must also be able to predict how the movements of things and people will take place.

 To understand the evolution of the entire System, it should be possible to create a numerical model that is not only able to analyze, moment by moment, the evolution of the single element based on its “predisposition”; but that it is also able to take into consideration that part of change of that single element that is induced by its interaction with all the other elements (which, being themselves subject to the same modes of interactive evolution, change constantly).

 That is, Science shows us how it is not possible to make predictions on the evolution of a complex system based on numerical data (mathematical models, statistics, etc.).

 To understand why it is really impossible to describe reality with mathematical models we must remember that Hisemberg, with the Uncertainty Principle, tells us that it is not a matter of creating more powerful computers: reality is itself not describable with mathematical models.